formkit/docs-content/essentials/schema.md

 ### The `if/then/else` object

-The `if/then/else` object can be used anywhere you would normally use a schema node to conditionally render one or many nodes at a time, and optionally an `else` statement.
-You can also nest `if/then/else` objects to create logic equivalent to `else if`.
+The `if/then/else` object allows for more complex conditional logic.
+It can be used to conditionally render nodes, a list of schema nodes, values of the `attrs` object or values of the `props` object.
+It is also possible to nest `if/then/else` objects to create more complex structures — similar to an `else if` statement in JavaScript.

+#### Using `if/then/else` on schema nodes

+You can use the `if/then/else` object anywhere you would normally use a schema node.
+This includes the root schema array, or the `children` property of another schema node.

 <example
   name="Schema - conditional object"